-Sleep mode is a low-power mode for computers and other electronic devices.
-It is sometimes referred to as “Suspend” or “Stand By”.
+Sleep mode, also known as “suspend” or “stand by” is a low-power mode for computers and other electronic devices.
 When in sleep mode, power is cut to all non-essential computer functions.
 It is a good idea to put your computer in sleep mode when you won’t be using it for a while, but it would be inconvenient to shut it down and start it back up again (a good estimate is an absence of two hours or less).

 It’s possible to conserve energy by configuring your computer to shut off its display, go to sleep, or shut down after being inactive for a certain amount of time.
 You can do this by changing the power settings.
 The Department of Energy recommends that you shut off your monitor when you won’t be using it for 20 minutes and your computer when you won’t be using it for 2 hours.